 - Why?
 If you love the warm, rich look and feel of wood, these are right up your alley.
 These make a great surface for chopping and cutting.
 They are typically made 2" thick (unlike a regular countertop) and can be sanded and resealed to buff out scratches and dents.

-- Downfalls: These tops are very high maintenance and need to be sealed regularly.
+- Downfalls: These tops are high maintenance and need to be sealed regularly (we are talking monthly for long term durablility.)
 Unfortunately due to the porous nature of wood, these can scorch, stain and scratch.

 - What is it?
 Fabricated sheets of high pressured plastic that are highly durable and impact resistant.